Levviata/Cleanroom/README.md

 ## Brainstorm
-The Category which stores ideas that are currently being brainstormed, these ideas aren't 100% formed sometimes beware!
+The Category which stores ideas that are currently being brainstormed, these ideas aren't 100% formed/sensical sometimes beware!

 (I would ideally turn these malformed ideas into proper, formed, ones later on.
 Can't promise I will though)